Hapara/d3.chart.heatmap-matrix/README.md

-# d3.chart.bubble-matrix
+# d3.chart.heatmap-matrix

-A bubble-matrix chart, working on any kind of bidimensional data.
+A heatmap-matrix chart, given a matrix of range 0-1, this will populate a grid with cells filled according to their magnitude.

 [![Build Status](https://travis-ci.org/benbria/d3.chart.bubble-matrix.png?branch=master)](https://travis-ci.org/benbria/d3.chart.bubble-matrix)

 ![bubble matrix](https://raw.githubusercontent.com/benbria/d3.chart.bubble-matrix/master/doc/screenshot.png)

-  * useful to represent data on two dimensions, each datum being able to have two specific traits represented by size and color;
+  * useful to represent data on two dimensions, each datum's magnitude is represented by its color intensity
   * based on the powerful [Data-Driven Documents](http://d3js.org/) library;
   * based on the [d3.chart](http://misoproject.com/d3-chart/) abstraction,
     making the chart fairly flexible;
+  * forked from d3.chart.bubble-matrix
   * can dynamically change data, keeping track or removed/added rows and columns and animating headers & bubbles.